 This is annoying.
 The gas installer blocked access to one of the through holes in the bottom of the enclosure frame.
 Actually, more than annoying, downright annoying as it blocked the exact center of the hole.
 I had to move the regulator up about two inches so I could run the 1-inch flex under the gas line.
 This, in turn, led to some amount of swearing.

-Push rods going to rocker arms over the cylinders.
-Low tech, under head cam engine.
+Pushrods going to rocker’s arms over the cylinders.
+Low-tech, under-head cam engine.
 That’s okay, so long as it works when it is supposed to.

 PVC conduit running into the transfer switch.
-The final connection is made with liquid tight flexible metal conduit (FMC).
-The control wiring is run in a separate 1/2 inch conduit, as required by NEC.
+The final connection is made with a liquid-tight flexible metal conduit (FMC).
+The control wiring is run in a separate 1/2-inch conduit, as required by NEC.

 I just finished rebuilding the control box for an old Onan 12JC after several generations of mice got through with it.
 Make sure you plug up all the little holes.

 Like most transmitter sites, this is mouse central.
 Fortunately, there are no extraneous holes in the control box.
 At least the JC series generators had simple control circuits, unlike this unit, which has a mostly potted circuit board.